abelpenton/GOD-frontend/README.md

 ## Summary

 Game of Drone is a web version of the famous game `Rock-Papper-Scissor` where two players try to conquer each other.
 The frontend version was implemented using modern technologies like `ReactJS`, `React-Router`, `TypeScript`, `Babel` and `Webpack`.
 The main idea in the implementation was to build an architecture based on the ```Presentation``` and ```Container``` components both functional components for the use of `React Hooks`.
-This game also contain a backend version implemented in `.Net Core` and you can find it [here](https://github.com/abelpenton/GOD-backend.git).
+This game also contain a backend version implemented in `.Net Core` and it can be found [here](https://github.com/abelpenton/GOD-backend.git).

 ## Setup